Collaborative Structure

 Digital Health Table

 The purpose of the Digital Health (DH) Table is to support the priorities of other work groups and projects within the OHT structure.
-As well, the DH Table will assist and advise the Steering Committee on all matters related to digital health and virtual care, security and privacy.
+As well, the DH Table assists and advises the Steering Committee on all matters related to digital health and virtual care, security and privacy.

 Quality, Evaluation and Education Table

 The purpose of the Quality, Evaluation and Education (QEE) Table is to advance the application and performance of the QEE practices with the OHT.
-The QEE Table will assist and advise the Steering Committee on all matters related to quality, evaluation and education.
+The QEE Table assists and advises the Steering Committee on all matters related to quality, evaluation and education.

-The purpose of the Equity, Diversity and Inclusion (EDI) Table is to advance the application and performance of EDI practices with the OHT.
-The EDI Table will assist and advise the Steering Committee on all matters related to Equity, Diversity and Inclusion.
+The purpose of the Inclusion, Diversity, Equity and Anti-Oppression (IDEA) Table is to advance the application and performance of EDI practices with the OHT.
+The IDEA Table assists and advises the Steering Committee on all matters related to inclusion, diversity, equity and anti-oppression.

 HR, Finance and Legal Table